cheomanigua/godotdoc/content/docs/c#/classes.md

     private string _lastName;   // private fields use camelCase starting with underscore (_) public string FirstName;    // public fields use PascalCase.
 However it is recommended to use properties instead
     ```
 - **[Properties](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties)**: provides a flexible mechanism to read, write, or compute the value of a data field.
-Properties appear as public data members, but they're implemented as special methods called accessors.
+Properties appear as public data members, but they're implemented as special methods called accessors (get/set).
     ```csharp
     // All properties use PascalCase
     public string FirstName { get; set; }